digint/btrbk/README.md

 Retention policy:

+  * keep all snapshots for 2 days, no matter how frequently you (or your cron-job) run btrbk
-  * keep snapshots for 14 days (very handy if you are on the road and the backup disk is not attached)
+  * keep latest daily snapshots for 14 days (very handy if you are on the road and the backup disk is not attached)
   * keep monthly backups forever
   * keep weekly backups for 10 weeks
   * keep daily backups for 20 days

 /etc/btrbk/btrbk-mylaptop.conf:

-    snapshot_preserve_daily    14
-    snapshot_preserve_weekly   0
-    snapshot_preserve_monthly  0

-    target_preserve_daily      20
-    target_preserve_weekly     10
-    target_preserve_monthly    all
+    snapshot_preserve_all       2d
+    snapshot_preserve          14d
+    target_preserve            20d 10w *m

     snapshot_dir               btrbk_snapshots